Ready for movies in the cloud? Studios bet you are

 By Lisa Richwine

-LOS ANGELES Hollywood is making a major bet this coming holiday season that consumers will buy movies, instead of renting, and view them on the go.
+LOS ANGELES, Oct 10 Hollywood is making a major bet this coming holiday season that consumers will buy movies, instead of renting, and view them on the go.

 Facing the steady decline of physical disc sales, studios from Warner Bros to Sony will launch their UltraViolet cloud-based movie storage -- or "digital locker" -- service.